PrestaShop/statsforecast/Readme.md

 ## About

-This is the main module for the Stats dashboard.
-It displays a summary of all your current statistics.
+Enrich your stats, add a summary of all your current statistics on your back office.

 ## Reporting issues